-There are so many different things to consider when trying to determining which cardio machine is best.
-You could literally ask yourself 100 questions.
+There are many different things to consider when trying to determining which cardio machine is best.

 - What is the best cardio machine for burning calories?

 - What is the best cardio machine for losing weight?

 - What is the best cardio machine overall?

-On top of that there are so many different cardio machines in the gym nowadays like:
+On top of these questions, there are so many different cardio machines too choose from:

 - Exercise Bikes